Tony Soprano: Interests and hobbies

 He is a gun enthusiast and is shown to have an arsenal in his home.
 He gives guns as birthday gifts to his father-in-law Hugh DeAngelis (in "Marco Polo") and receives one from Bobby Baccialieri on his birthday (in "Soprano Home Movies").

 Tony enjoys sports, particularly baseball, football, basketball, golf, and horse racing.
 He played baseball and football at West Essex High School, and is a fan of the New York Yankees and New York Jets.
 He has taken A.J. to New Jersey Nets and New Jersey Devils games occasionally throughout the series.
 Some objects and posters in A.J.'s room confirm this.
 He plays golf with Johnny Sack at Upper Montclair Country Club.
 A large portion of his income is derived from illegal sports betting.

 Tony is an amateur yachtsman and has owned two motor yachts throughout the show: Stugots and Stugots II, where several of his affairs take place.
 The name comes from the Italian phrase sto cazzo, literally meaning "this dick" or "my dick", and depending on the context, "what the fuck" or "my ass".

 Tony maintains an avid interest in history, particularly World War II.
 Throughout seasons 4 and 5, Tony is seen watching Vietnam War documentaries.
 He is a big fan of President John F. Kennedy and owns one of his captain sailor hats, which he won at an auction.
 He is often shown watching programs on the History Channel about leaders such as George S. Patton, Erwin Rommel, and Winston Churchill.
 He reads The Art of War by Sun Tzu, which is quoted by several other characters on the show, particularly Paulie Walnuts.

 Tony is often seen watching classic mob films.
 For example, he is shown watching The Public Enemy (1931) throughout the episode "Proshai, Livushka", which addresses his mother's death.
 He also shares a love for The Godfather series, wondering what went wrong in the third installment, although he and his friends are highly entertained when Silvio does an impression of Al Pacino from it.

 Tony listens to classic, progressive rock and pop music, particularly of the 1960s and 1970s.
-Over the course of the show he is seen to enjoy AC/DC, Deep Purple, Eagles, Eric Clapton, Jefferson Airplane, Jethro Tull, Journey, Lynyrd Skynyrd, Pink Floyd, Rush, Steely Dan, The Clash, The Chi-Lites, The Lost Boys, Tom Petty and The Heartbreakers, and Van Morrison.
+Over the course of the show he is seen to enjoy AC/DC, Deep Purple, Eagles, Eric Clapton, Jefferson Airplane, Jethro Tull, Journey, Lynyrd Skynyrd, Pink Floyd, Rush, Steely Dan, The Clash, The Chi-Lites, Tom Petty and The Heartbreakers, and Van Morrison.

 Despite remarking about the dangers of drug use to his children and some of his fellow mobsters, Tony engages in recreational use multiple times in the latter half of the series, doing lines of cocaine with Adriana, and smoking marijuana and using peyote on a trip to Las Vegas.